pownjs/recon/README.md

 ## Selectors

-Some commands expect selector expressions.
+Some commands expect selector selectors.
 A selector functions similar to a CSS selector on DOM elements, but selectors in Recon instead work on collections of graph elements.

 The selectors can be combined together to make powerful queries, for example: